 The 2 kWh/m²a house.
-One of the most energy efficient houses in the world - when referring to thermal performance, as at the time of writing only two houses in the world have proved to be better, although having the benefit of a softer climate.
+One of the most energy efficient houses in the world - when referring to thermal performance, as at the time of writing.
 Airtightness value for the air pressure test (blower doors test) of n50 = 0.1/h.
 Proudly wearing the Passive House plate since 2019.

 We started with a Passive House foundation, using foam glass gravel insulation (geocell), an environmentally sound alternative to XPS.

 The house exterior shell is entirely made of Timber Frame Panels with straw bale insulation.

 Straw Panels Phase

 They were not yet fully enclosed in a box type system.
 The building yield was around 100 linear meters of exterior panels per day.
 Everything fit together like puzzle pieces, as Ria House was starting to take form.

 After we finished to put all the panels into place, we covered the house with a breather membrane that would allow the eventual indoor humidity to find its way outside the house through the walls, avoiding condensation and moisture.

 A Passive House can not work without a HVAC system, which refreshes the entire volume of air constantly.
 It preheats and treats the air that comes inside and recovers the heat of all its indoor sources, be it indoor appliances or even the exhaled air of humans and animals breathing